cherryramatisdev/my_brain/How to create your own completion for vim.md

 ---
 title: How to create your own completion for vim
 description: How to create your own completion for vim
-tags: 'vim,neovim'
+tags:
+  - vim
+  - neovim
+  - article
-cover_image: ''
+cover_image: ""
-canonical_url: null
+canonical_url:
 published: true
 ---